DolphaGo/github-follower-tracker/README.md

 ### It is very Simple.
 All you have to do is enter the GitHub handle.
-Just Try Run Server and type `http://localhost:8080/check/{your github handle}` on your chrome.
+Just Try Run Server and type `http://localhost:8080/check/{your github handle}` on your browser.

 You can look this infomation.
 1. each other's neighbors